-Massage Therapy Training in Maine
+Massage Therapy Schools in Maine

 Explore career opportunities as a massage therapist at one of the many massage colleges in Maine.
 As a student of massage therapy, you can study deep tissue massage, healing touch techniques, reflexology, shiatsu and many more modalities.
 A trained massage therapist could find jobs at health spas, hotels and rehabilitation centers throughout the Pine Tree State, among other potential employers.

 The field of massage therapy is expected to grow faster than average, according to the most recent Bureau of Labor Statistics Occupational Outlook Handbook.
 Take the first step to becoming a highly qualified message therapist with training from one of these Maine massage schools.

 In the State of Maine, massage therapy licensing falls under the Office of Professional and Occupational Registration.
 Maine requires completion of a massage therapy training course of at least 500 hours, and passing a national certification examination.
 Maine accepts exams from the National Certification Board for Therapeutic Massage and Bodywork or the Federation of State Massage Therapy Boards.
 There are a number of massage therapy schools in the state that can provide students with a solid foundation of training in basic massage therapy as well as advanced treatment techniques.
 As a healing art as well as a science, massage therapy requires a balance of academic and technical knowledge.
 Therapists must possess clinical skills, manual dexterity, awareness and sensitivity to clients from all backgrounds.